spenserblack/gh-template-overwrite/README.md

 ## How it works

 This extension creates a remote repository called `template`.
-It then removes all tracked files, fetches `template` and gets its default branch from the API, untracks the current files, and does `git checkout template/<default> -- .`.
+It fetches `template` and gets its default branch from the API, untracks the current files, and does `git checkout template/<default> -- .`.